My Husky Won’t Come Inside (and Won’t Listen): What To Do

 Huskies are smart, independent, and easily distracted.
 If your husky ignores you or refuses to come inside, here’s a simple, humane plan to fix it.

 If your husky won’t come inside, won’t listen, or acts like you don’t exist outside, you’re not alone.
 Huskies are famous for independence, high prey drive, and being very good at deciding what matters to them.
+You are not dealing with an idiot anymore, they have serious critical thinking skills.
+They might just be smarter than you.
+If you find yourself always getting angry, might be time to look in the mirror.
+The good news: this is usually a training + environment problem, not a “stubborn dog” problem.
+You can absolutely improve it with the right setup.

 Most Important Thing